-Global justice and human rights
+Global justice and natural rights

 The Ferrater Mora Chair of Contemporary Thought, together with the ASSOFIA Student Association, organised a series of conferences on “Global Justice and Natural Rights”.
 This is a highly topical subject, which mobilizes all historians, philosophers, moralists, jurists and economists.
 When we talk about “global justice” we are referring to the need, increasingly heard, to translate into concrete, practical parameters the theory of justice formulated last century by John Rawls, the greatest exponent of contemporary political philosophy.
 This calls for good theoretical knowledge - historical and philosophical - but also social and legal insight to find innovative solutions to the age-old problems of injustice and inequality in the world.
 In this sense, the debate on global justice is not a mere theoretical debate but the effort - extraordinarily brilliant and suggestive - to land theory on the ground of the most concrete practice, most in need of new answers.